immutant/immutant.org/drafts/caching.md

   {}
 </pre>

-Further, the `InfinispanCache` supports a variety of `put` methods that atomically store entries based on their presence or absence.
+Further, the `InfinispanCache` supports a variety of `put` methods, some that expose the [ConcurrentMap] features of atomically storing entries based on their presence or absence.
 These all take lifespan options for *time-to-live* and *max-idle* expiration policies.

 # Memoization

-Memoization is a means of associating a cache of calculated values with a potentially expensive function, incurring the expense only once, with subsequent calls retrieving the result from the cache.
+Memoization is an optimization technique associating a cache of calculated values with a potentially expensive function, incurring the expense only once, with subsequent calls retrieving the result from the cache.
 The keys of the cache are the arguments passed to the function.

 Standards for caching and memoization in Clojure are emerging in the form of [core.cache] and [core.memoize], respectively.
 Because the